NEKERAFA/FreeCiv-Editor/README.md

 First of all, install these dependencies on your machine:
 - Clingo 5.2.5
 - Lua 5.3
-- Love2D
+- Love2D 11.0

-If you have a Ubuntu distribution installed on your machine, execute this in a terminal:
+If you have a Ubuntu distribution installed on your machine, execute this in a terminal in order to install all dependencies:
 ```bash
 sudo add-apt-repository ppa:bartbes/love-stable
 sudo apt-get update && sudo apt-get install gringo clasp lua5.3 love